Greer, Arizona: Flora and Fauna

 There is a diverse abundance of flora and fauna around Greer.
 Trees like Narrowleaf Cottonwood, Maple, Boxelder, and Oak, can be found in the riparian habitats in the area Juniper, Pine, Aspen, Fir, and Spruce dot the surrounding landscape.
 Wildflowers and mushrooms can also be seen in many of the meadows in the White Mountains.

 The White Mountains is one of the most biologically diverse areas in the state.
-It is home to the Mexican Grey wolf and if you are lucky enough, you might catch a glimpse.
-As of 2021 there were only 186 wild wolves living in eastern Arizona and western New Mexico.
-The area is also home to the elusive Apache trout.
-The state fish of Arizona, the Apache trout is one of two native trout species to the state, the other being the Gila trout.
+It is home to the Mexican Grey wolf, and as of 2021, there were only 186 wild wolves living in eastern Arizona and western New Mexico.
+The area is also home to the elusive Apache trout, the state fish of Arizona, the Apache trout is one of two native trout species to the state, the other being the Gila trout.
 Historically found in nearly every body of water in the White Mountains, the Apache trout was pushed to near extinction.
 Today, Arizona Game and Fish and the White Mountain Apache Tribe have been working together to conserve and manage both the Apache trout and the Mexican Grey Wolf.

-Before westward expansion and the intrusion of settlers, the White Mountains were home to Grizzly bears but in 1936 the last Grizzly bear in Arizona was killed on Escudilla Mountain just east of Big lake.
+Before westward expansion, the White Mountains were home to Grizzly bears, but in 1936, the last Grizzly bear in Arizona was killed on Escudilla Mountain just east of Big lake.